 If you travel frequently and are looking for a card with more perks and benefits, The Platinum Card® from American Express might make more sense for you.

-The card offers a $200 annual credit for incidental fees on your selected airline, a credit of up to $200 for Uber per year (useful when you need a ride to or from the airport), a credit of up to $100 for Saks Fifth Avenue, and a statement credit of up to $100 every four years for Global Entry or TSA PreCheck.
+The card offers an up to $200 annual credit for incidental fees on your selected airline, a credit of up to $200 for Uber per year (useful when you need a ride to or from the airport), a credit of up to $100 for Saks Fifth Avenue, and a statement credit of up to $100 every four years for Global Entry or TSA PreCheck.
+The card has a $550 annual fee (see rates and fees).

 You’ll also get unlimited airport lounge access with Priority Pass, Centurion, Delta SkyClub and Airspace, so you’ll get a lot more lounge usage than with the $100 LoungeBuddy statement credits offered on the Amex Green Card.